evanx/rquery/google-authenticator.md

   return (truncatedHash %= 1000000);
 }
 ```
-where the `timeIndex` is the number of 30 second intervals since the epoch.

 For Node, I guess i'd install `npm install otplib` or `notp` or `speakeasy.`

-In practise we compare the 6 digit code that the user enters, against a similarly generated token as above (from the same shared secret) for the current `timeIndex` according to the server's clock.
-To allow for clock drift, the interval before and after are also compared to the users' submission.
-So if the client's clock is wrong, or the server's clock is out of whack, that's a problem.
+In practice, to allow for clock drift, the tokens before and after are also compared to the users' submission.
+If the client's clock is wrong, or the server's clock is out of whack, that's a problem.

+Keep safe :)

 https://twitter.com/@evanxsummers